Florence and the Machine: History

-2007–2008: Formation
+2007–2010: Formation and Lungs

 The name of Florence and the Machine is attributed to Florence Welch's teenage collaboration with Isabella "Machine" Summers.
 Welch and Summers performed together for a time under the name Florence Robot/Isa Machine.
 According to Welch, "The name Florence and the Machine started off as a private joke that got out of hand.
 I made music with my friend, who we called Isabella Machine to which I was Florence Robot.
-When I was about an hour away from my first gig, I still didn't have a name, so I thought 'Okay, I'll be Florence Robot/Isa Machine', before realising that name was so long it'd drive me mad."

-In addition to Summers (keyboards and backing vocals), the current band members include musicians Robert Ackroyd (guitar and backing vocals), Chris Hayden (drums, percussion and backing vocals), Mark Saunders (bass guitar and backing vocals) and Tom Monger (harp).
+When I was about an hour away from my first gig, I still didn't have a name, so I thought 'Okay, I'll be Florence Robot Is A Machine', before realising that name was so long it'd drive me mad."
+In addition to Summers (keyboards), the current band members include musicians Robert Ackroyd (guitar), Chris Hayden (drums, percussion and backing vocals), Mark Saunders (bass guitar and percussion) and Tom Monger (harp).
 In the past, Welch has praised her band for understanding her creative process, claiming, "I've worked with most of them for a long time and they know my style, know the way I write, they know what I want."

 In 2007, Welch recorded with a band named Ashok, who released an album titled Plans on the Filthy Lucre/About Records label.
 This album included the earliest version of her later hit "Kiss with a Fist", which at this point was titled "Happy Slap".